Deep Breath (Doctor Who): Pre-broadcast leak

 On 6 July 2014, the scripts for the first five episodes of the series (including "Deep Breath") were inadvertently leaked online from BBC Worldwide's Latin America headquarters, prompting a plea from BBC Worldwide to keep the storylines of the five episodes secret.
 Also leaked was a black-and-white rough cut of "Deep Breath", missing most of the visual effects but otherwise mostly complete.
 The BBC blamed the leak on the fact that the files had been stored on a publicly accessible server in its new Miami-based headquarters.
 Steven Moffat, speaking at the London Film and Comic Con, called the leak "horrible, miserable and upsetting".

 Television

-The episode was a simulcast in the United Kingdom and many other countries on 23 August 2014, and was broadcast later that same day in other locations such as on BBC America.
+The episode was simulcast in the United Kingdom and many other countries on 23 August 2014, and was broadcast later that same day in other locations such as on BBC America.
 On 31 August 2014, the episode was broadcast on Prime TV in New Zealand.